babetoduarte/TootNotify/README.md

 Due to mastodon's API specifications, media attached to posts must be of the same type: only images (up to 4 images per *Toot*), only video (a *single* video file __or GIF__), or only audio (a single *audio* file). **The current implementation allows the API to determine the MIME type of each media file by the media's extension**.

-Note that these **attachments are done asynchronously** following Mastodon's guidelines, and the *Toot* is not sent until all data is uploaded (confirmed by the API call), which means your notification may take a few seconds to be sent while the attachments are uploaded. __If the upload takes more than the stipulated timeout parameter, the *Toot* is sent without any media__ (better to receive an incomplete notification than no notificatio at all!).
+Note that these **attachments are done asynchronously** following Mastodon's guidelines, and the *Toot* is not sent until all data is uploaded (confirmed by the API call), which means your notification may take a few seconds to be sent while the attachments are uploaded. __If the upload takes more than the stipulated timeout parameter, the *Toot* is sent without any media__ (better to receive an incomplete notification than no notification at all!).

 There are also command line arguments to flag your post as `sensitive content` (which will blur out the media you upload), as well as labeling the direct message with a `spoiler/content warning`, which will force the recipient to read your warning and click `Show More` to see the body and attachments of the message.